-Claim: The search for a counterfeiter of one-dollar bills lasted ten years.
+Law enforcement's search for a prolific counterfeiter of one-dollar bills lasted ten years.

-But this is a tale of a counterfeiting investigation that went against that norm, as it unfolded with anything but clockwork precision, this one case bedeviling the Service for a decade and coming to a close through a series of fortuitous events rather than via dogged and effective police work.
+But this is a tale of a counterfeiting investigation that went against that norm, as it unfolded with anything but clockwork precision.
+This one case bedeviled the Service for a decade and came to a close only through a series of fortuitous events rather than via dogged and effective police work.

 In New York City in 1938, very poorly executed counterfeits of dollar bills began appearing in that city’s money supply.
 Turning up at a rate of no more than forty or fifty a month, these bogus bucks were produced on a small hand-driven printing press from a set of plates that could best be described as abysmally crude.
 And, as crude as they were, they got worse in subsequent editions as their maker sought to improve his product.
 One of the overhauls of his plates rendered the spelling of the surname of George Washington (whose portrait appears on the one dollar bill) as “Wahsington.”

 While the Secret Service was at that time routinely rounding up forgers who were doing far more damage to the money supply, they were baffled by this clumsy and unskilled counterfeiter.
 This hapless mystery man produced dollar bills and only dollar bills, and he never spread more than a handful of them in any given week.
-And he never seemed to pass his phony bucks at the same place twice.
+And he never seemed to pass his phony bucks more than once at the same place.

-The pursuit of Mr. Eight Eighty amounted to the most intensive manhunt in the history of counterfeiting up until that time, and may still stand as a record.
+The pursuit of Mr. Eight Eighty amounted to the most intensive manhunt in the history of counterfeiting up until that time, and it may still stand as a record.
 Whenever one of Eight Eighty’s dollars surfaced, agents were dispatched to the business where it had been passed to question those working there about the person who might have given it to them.
-Time was also taken to educate shopkeepers about what to look for in spotting counterfeit currency, in hopes that if Mr. Eight Eighty came back, they'd make especial note of the person passing the bill then call the Secret Service with his description.
+Time was also taken to educate shopkeepers about what to look for in spotting counterfeit currency, in hopes that if

 A group of Secret Service agents was there in a trice to examine the bills, confirmed that they were Eight Eighty’s work, then paid a call on the man who’d turned in the false currency.
 Through him and his young son, they tracked the other children, finally locating the lads who had the plates in their possession.

 Due to a peculiar turn of ethics, Mueller deliberately did not pass his fake bills at establishments more than once, for the express purpose of limiting the shortfall he caused any one person to no more than a single dollar.
 Instead of bilking the same places time and again, he spread his bogus bucks far and wide, thereby inadvertently avoiding one of the traps the Secret Service usually has going for it.
 Typical counterfeiters carelessly repeat their paperhanging at establishments already visited, and proprietors who have previously been burned by accepting fake bills tend to be far more observant afterwards of the currency handed to them and the people from whose hands it comes.
-Because Eight Eighty didn't retrace his steps, while the proprietors left in his wake were rendered suitably alert to any future finagles, the quarry being hunted never came back into range.
+The proprietors he left in his wake were rendered suitably alert to any future finagles, but because Eight Eighty didn’t retrace his steps, the quarry they hunted never came back into their range.

-Also, Mueller was unnaturally frugal in his bilking of others; he never put more of his fake dollars into circulation than he needed to augment his meager earnings to provide himself and his dog enough to live on.
-Typical counterfeiters are greedy, dumping large amounts of bogus cash at locations that are close together within a short span of time, thus greatly increasing the chances that someone so swindled will afterwards remember what they look like.
-For example, a fellow seeking to unload a sizeable wad of phonies may well paper every business establishment along a street, all within the space of one afternoon.
-And, while any one shopkeeper might not remember what the fellow who spent $500 that afterwards turned out to be counterfeit looked like, among a whole street of defrauded businesspeople, at least a few are going to have a very good recollection of the man’s appearance.
+Also, Mueller was unnaturally frugal in his bilking of others; he never put more of his fake dollars into circulation than he needed to augment his meager earnings and provide himself and his dog with enough to live on.
+Typical counterfeiters are greedy, dumping large amounts of bogus cash at locations that are close together within a short span of time, thus greatly increasing the chances that someone so swindled will remember what they look like.
+For example, a fellow seeking to unload a sizeable wad of phonies may well paper every business establishment along a street, all within the space of one afternoon; while any one shopkeeper might not remember what the fellow who spent $500 in counterfeit bills looked like, among a whole street of defrauded businesspeople at least a few will likely produce a very good recollection of the man’s appearance.